Election-Tech-Initiative/electionguard/docs/index.md

-# Welcome to the ElectionGuard SDK
+#

 ![Microsoft Defending Democracy Program: ElectionGuard](images/electionguard-banner.svg)

+## Welcome to the ElectionGuard SDK

 ElectionGuard is an **open source** software development kit (SDK) that makes voting more secure, transparent and accessible.
 It is designed for election system vendors to incorporate [end-to-end verifiability](Glossary/#end-to-end-verifiable-elections) into their systems and any interested organization to perform and publish [post-election audits](Glossary/#post-election-audit) using ElectionGuard as a secure publishing platform.

 !!! info "New to ElectionGuard?"
     Welcome!
 Thanks for your interest.
 Trying to figure out how to help and learn?
-If you're a developer, head over to our [**Getting started**](Getting_Started.md) page.
-If you're an election administrator or want to learn more about ElectionGuard and its underpinnings, start with [**How ElectionGuard Works**](guide/Introduction.md).
+If you're a developer, head over to our [**developer guide**](guide/developer/Getting_Started.md).
+If you're an election administrator or want to learn more about ElectionGuard and its underpinnings, start with [**our guide**](guide/index.md).
 If you want to help and aren't a developer, that's great, too.
 We need all kinds of help with documentation, outreach, and advocacy.
-Follow our [**discussions**](https://github.com/microsoft/electionguard/discussions), join our [**office hours**](https://github.com/microsoft/electionguard/discussions/61), and check out our [**roadmap**](Roadmap.md) to see where were' heading.
+Follow our [**discussions**](https://github.com/microsoft/electionguard/discussions), join our [**office hours**](https://github.com/microsoft/electionguard/discussions/61), and check out our [**roadmap**](about/Roadmap.md) to see where were' heading.

 ## Open-Source
 This library and all linked ElectionGuard projects, are licensed under the MIT license.
 There is no fee for using ElectionGuard.